Leaves of Absence and Withdrawals

 Past due balances must be cleared in order to apply for reentry.
 Applications for reentry will not be accepted if there is a past-due balance owed.

-Once granted reentry, students will receive notification from the Office of the Provost and Dean confirming term standing, academic standing, and anticipated graduation date along with information regarding course registration.
+Once granted reentry, students will receive notification from the Associate Dean of the College confirming term standing, academic standing, and anticipated graduation date along with information regarding course registration.

 Students approved for reentry will be readmitted as full-time students.
-Once approved, students can be in touch with the Office of the Provost and Dean if they would like to pursue part-time status.
+Once approved, students can be in touch with Academic Services if they would like to pursue part-time status.

 Reentry after Disciplinary Suspension

-After Disciplinary Suspension, a student may be return only with the approval of the reentry committee, which includes representatives from the Office of the Provost and Dean of College and other College staff as determined by the Dean of Studies and/or the Dean of Students.
+After Disciplinary Suspension, a student may return only with the approval of the reentry committee, which includes representatives from the Office of the Provost and other College staff as determined by the Dean of Student Life and/or the Dean of the College.
 In order to be considered for reentry after Disciplinary Suspension, a student is normally expected to have been away from the College for a specific period of time as determined by the disciplinary body.
 An interview by phone or in person may be required.

-The student must submit a detailed written request for reentry to the Office of the Provost and Dean.
+The student must submit a detailed written request for reentry to the Dean of Student Life.
 This document is critical to the reentry process and must be formulated to address the following issues:

-The student may be required to undergo, at the student’s expense, a drug and alcohol assessment at a licensed treatment center or by a licensed psychologist with expertise in substance abuse, either of which must be approved in advance by the Director of Psychological Services at Bennington College.
-An evaluative report, including any recommendations for monitoring treatment or other follow-up, must be provided to the Director of Psychological Services prior to reapplication.
-If treatment is recommended in the report, the treatment provider shall also provide documentation in writing to the Director of Psychological Services of the student’s progress and compliance with the recommendations for follow-up.
+The student may be required to undergo, at the student’s expense, a drug and alcohol assessment at a licensed treatment center or by a licensed health care provider with expertise in substance abuse, either of which must be approved in advance by the Assistant Dean and Director of Wellness at Bennington College.
+An evaluative report, including any recommendations for monitoring treatment or other follow-up, must be provided to the Assistant Dean and Director of Wellness prior to reapplication.
+If treatment is recommended in the report, the treatment provider shall also provide documentation in writing of the student’s progress and compliance with the recommendations for follow-up.
 The student must sign a release form to allow the exchange of information among the treatment evaluators and providers and all necessary College officials.